 In 2012 the squadron returned to Bagram to continue combat operations under OEF.
 Two UDP deployments to Iwakuni followed, in 2013-14 and 2015.
 In 2016 VMAQ-2 traveled to Incirlik, Turkey as part of Operation Inherent Resolve (OIR), which included combat over both Iraq and Syria.

-The squadron’s 2017-18 trip back to Turkey marks the final scheduled deployment for the Grumman EA-6B.
+The squadron’s 2017-18 trip back to the Mid-East marks the final scheduled deployment for the Grumman EA-6B.
 VMAQ-2 is currently scheduled for deactivation in 2019, summarily ending decades of Marine leadership and innovation in the airborne electronic attack field.

 Through it all, VMAQ-2 has remained one of the most memorable and respected names in Airborne Electronic Attack in United States military history.